csbio-njust-edu/RLSDSPCA/README.md

 The datasets of gene expression for characteristic gene selection and tumor classification were obtained from The Cancer Genome Atlas (TCGA, https://portal.gdc.cancer.gov/) database.
 ## (II) FeatureSelection
 FeatureSelection.py, Input the feature matrix, select the number of genes n needed, run the program, and complete the gene selection of top n.
-## (III)  existing method
+## (III)  comparision methods
 PCA,gLPCA,gLSPCA,RgLPCA,SDSPCA.
-The code of the comparision method can be obtained in model file.
+The code of the comparision methods can be obtained in model file.
 ## (IV) methods references
 #### [1] I. Jolliffe, “Principal component analysis,” Technometrics, vol. 45, no. 3, pp. 276, 2003.
 #### [2]C.-M. Feng, Y. Xu, J.-X. Liu, Y.-L. Gao, and C.-H. Zheng, “Supervised discriminative sparse PCA for com-characteristic gene selection and tumor classification on multiview biological data,” IEEE transactions on neural networks and learning systems, vol. 30, no. 10, pp. 2926-2937, 2019.